U.S. Forest Service History

 The U.S. Forest Service Headquarters History Collection

 The U.S. Forest Service maintains a historical reference collection at the Forest History Society, in Durham, North Carolina.
 This collection features historical materials amassed since the early twentieth century by U.S. Forest Service employees.
 The collection is useful for researchers and Forest Service employees interested in the administrative history of the agency and the broader histories of forestry, conservation, and land use.
-The materials include correspondence, memoranda, legislation, books, periodicals, articles, pamphlets, and photographs.
+The materials include copies of correspondence, memoranda, legislation, books, periodicals, articles, pamphlets, and photographs.
 Materials are continuing to be added from a variety of sources.
 The Forest History Society has produced an online searchable database of the collection to aid researchers.

 In addition to caring for the U.S. Forest Service collection, the Forest History